datashaman/putio-automator/README.md

 ## Run ##

-Run the application:
+Run the application (while in virtualenv):

-    python mmanage.py command
+    python manage.py command

-Where command is one of the above.
+Where command is one of the following:

+* torrents_add
+  Adds existing torrents to put.io.
+* torrents_watch [ --add_first=True ]
+  Watches torrents folder to add to put.io.
+By default, adds existing torrents first.
+* transfers_cancel_seeding
+  Cancels seeding transfers on put.io.
+* transfers_clean
+  Cleans your transfers list on put.io.
+* transfers_groom
+  Cancels seeding and then cleans your transfers list on put.io.
+* files_download [ --limit n ]
+  Downloads files from put.io (optionally limited).

 If the application has encountered a file before, it logs a warning and moves on.
 Downloads and torrent uploads are recorded in a sqlite3 database: application.db (configurable).